Transparency Report

 Use the transparency report to validate the workflow, then keep moving

-These pages work together to answer the biggest objections: how the technology works, whether real users find proof, and how privacy is handled.
+These pages work together to answer the biggest objections: how the technology works, whether real users find proof, how privacy is handled, and where the ethical boundary sits.

 Security Protocol